emmt/InterpolationKernels.jl/docs/src/basics.md

 - `eltype(ker)` yields the floating-point type `T` for calculations;

-- `length(ker)` yields the number `S` of samples in the support of `ker` which is also the number of neighbors involved in an interpolation by this kernel;
+- `length(ker)` yields the number `S` of samples in the support of `ker` which is also the number of neighbors involved in an interpolation by this kernel.

 Since the floating-point type `T` and the support size `S` are parameters of the interpolation kernel type, the above methods can also be applied to the